agauli/SES-Logs-Dashboard/README.md

    cd SES-Logs-Dashboard
    ```
 2. **Setup AWS credentials to read cloudwatch logs**:
-   - Best practice is to assume IAM role.
+   - The recommended approach is to use an IAM role for secure access.

     For local development, pass environment variables when you run the Docker container.
     ```bash